Bright traveling breathers in media with long-range, nonconvex dispersion: Results

-In Fig.~\ref{fig:BBM-family-parameterization} we show how the parameters $a$, $\tilde{a}$, $k$ , $\sigma$ and $T$ vary with the breather velocity $c$ for Family-1.
-As $c$ is decreased, the parameters $a$, $\tilde{a}$ and $k$ increase, with {$k$ (and as a consequence $a(k)$)} rapidly approaching an asymptotic value in the strongly nonlinear regime.
-The phase shift {$\sigma(k)$ also limits} to an asymptotic value for large amplitude (more negative $c$) traveling breathers, while displaying both positive and negative phase shifts across the range of velocities.
+In Fig.~\ref{fig:BBM-family-parameterization} we show how the parameters $a$, $\tilde{a}$, $k$ , $\sigma$, and $T$ vary with the breather velocity $c$ for family 1.
+As $c$ is decreased, the parameters $a$, $\tilde{a}$, and $k$ increase, with {$k$ and $a$} rapidly approaching an asymptotic value in the strongly nonlinear regime.
+The phase shift {$\sigma$ also limits} to an asymptotic value for large-amplitude (more negative $c$) traveling breathers, while displaying both positive and negative phase shifts across the range of velocities.
 By continuity, there is a traveling breather exhibiting a zero phase shift.
-Finally, we remark that, since we initialized the computations of Family-1 with the NLS bright soliton \eqref{Internal-dynamics-BBM} where {$\tilde{a} \approx 0.15$}, the largest value of $c$, {$c_{\rm max} \approx -0.031$}, is less than the theoretical upper bound \eqref{Linear-group-speedBBM} $\partial_{\tilde{k}} \omega_0(\tilde{k}^{({1})},1) \approx -0.0308$, which applies in the limit $\tilde{a} \to 0$.
-We did not attempt to compute smaller amplitude solutions.
-The smallest velocity for which we compute a traveling breather solution is $c \approx -0.129 $ and is shown in Fig.~\ref{fig_BBM_rep_solution_profiles}(f).
+Finally, we remark that, since we initialized the computations of family 1 with the NLS bright soliton \eqref{Internal-dynamics-BBM} where {$\tilde{a} \approx 0.15$}, the largest value of $c$, {$c_{\rm max} \approx -0.031$}, is less than the theoretical upper bound \eqref{Linear-group-speedBBM} $\partial_{\tilde{k}} \omega_0(\tilde{k}^{({1})},1) \approx -0.0308$, which applies in the limit $\tilde{a} \to 0$.
+We did not attempt to compute smaller-amplitude solutions.
+The smallest velocity for which we compute a traveling breather solution is $c \approx -0.129 $, which is shown in Fig.~\ref{fig_BBM_rep_solution_profiles}(f).
 At this point, the existence of a lower bound for breather velocities is unknown but remains interesting for future investigations.